dgaydukov/cert-spring5/files/spring5.md

 * spring aspects fire before custom BPP
 * if class implements at least 1 interface with 1 method, aspect will create dynamic proxy, otherwise will use cglib
+* spring aop can work only with public methods

 ###### Aop basics